-While taking the time to make a curry can be very therapeutic, sometimes I would rather be sat having a glass of wine than stood by the stove!
+While taking the time to make a curry can be very therapeutic, sometimes I would rather be sat down with a glass of wine than stood by the stove!
 This is when I turn to my trusty slow cooker and make my Slow Cooked Red Lentil and Aubergine Curry – possibly the simplest but most satisfying recipe I know.
 You can use it as a topping for jacket potatoes, a filling for flatbreads or alongside brown rice or quinoa as a simple week day dish.

 If you’re feeling brave, add an extra red chilli.